ashgupta1971/DualBootLinuxMint/WithEncryption/dual-boot-with-encryption.md

-# Setting Up a Dual-Boot Windows 10 and Linux Mint System
+# Setting Up a Dual-Boot Windows 10 and Linux Mint System With Encryption
 * * *

 ## Introduction

-This document explains how to setup a dual-boot Windows 10 and Linux Mint system from start to finish.
+This document explains how to setup a dual-boot Windows 10 and Linux Mint system, with filesystem encryption, from start to finish.

 Here are the assumptions about your system that this document
 makes:

 * The storage device being used is 1 TB in size.
 * The storage device is a hard disk drive, not a SSD.
-* The storage device will be completely erased and a fresh install of Windows 10 and Linux Mint will be performed.
 * The storage device is in MBR format (not UEFI) and will be kept that way.
 * There may be an existing instance of Windows 10 installed along with data that needs to be preserved.
+* The storage device will be completely erased and a fresh install of Windows 10 and Linux Mint will be performed.
 * The data which needs to be preserved will be placed in separate partitions (ie. for music, google drive data, etc.).
 * You have Norton Security installed and this product needs to